ModernaCyber/Universal-Request-Analyzer/docs/USER_GUIDE.md

 ### What You See

-The popup automatically shows metrics for **the current domain** you're viewing:
+The popup automatically shows metrics for **the current tab's domain** you're viewing:

 - **Total Requests**: Number of requests made by this domain
 - **Average Response Time**: Mean response time across all requests
 - **Error Rate**: Percentage of failed requests
 - **Data Transferred**: Total bytes transferred

+**Important**: The extension intelligently filters by the **page domain** (the website you're visiting), not the request URL domains.
+For example, when viewing `github.com`, you'll see all requests made by GitHub, including API calls to `api.github.com` and other third-party services.

 ### Request Type Filter